Equilibris/dissertation/proposal.typ

 Finally, it has to be proven for `Cofix`.
 This will be hard as I will have to suffer with Quot which is really concerning to work with.

-= Extentions
+= Extensions

 == A fast implementation of `Precoroutines` (2026-03-07 2w 2026-03-21)

 Precoroutines are a type Alex Keizer is interested in.
-They generalize interaction trees and other similar datatypes useful for denotational purposes.
+They generalise interaction trees and other similar data-types useful for denotational purposes.
 These leverage some of the powers of QPFs.
 This should come for free from the prior the core.